Israel's Netanyahu rebuffs US plea to halt Rafah offensive. Tensions rise ahead of Washington talks

 The U.S. initially sided strongly with Israel after the Oct.
 7 attack.
 But relations have increasingly soured as the war, drags on into its fifth month.

 The U.S. position on a Rafah operation has shifted in recent days.
-Initially, U.S. officials called for a plan for getting civilians out of harm’s way.
+Initially, U.S. officials called for a plan to get civilians out of harm’s way.
 Now, they say there is no credible way to do that.

 “It risks killing more civilians.
 It risks wreaking greater havoc with the provision of humanitarian assistance.
 It risks further isolating Israel around the world and jeopardizing its long term security and standing,” Blinken said.